WasmEdge/WasmEdge/docs/book/en/src/sdk/go/0.9.1/upgrade_to_0.10.0.md

   return
 }

-// Now, developers can retrieve the exported instances from the module instaces.
+// Now, developers can retrieve the exported instances from the module instances.
 // Take the exported functions as example.
 This WASM exports the function "fib".
 // Find the function "fib" from the instantiated anonymous module. func1 := anonymousmod.FindFunction("fib")